Status: Received royal assent May 12, 2020

 - receive compensation for performing the landlord’s obligations as outlined in the rental agreement and the Mobile Home Sites Tenancies Act

-If passed, landlords of mobile home sites would be able to apply to the RTDRS to:
+Landlords of mobile home sites will be able to apply to the RTDRS to:

 - resolve unpaid rent and/or utilities